Map of Europe

 Your complete guide to ETIAS – European Travel Information and Authorisation System

 Following Britain’s exit from the European Union (EU), there have been discussions regarding the future of travel for Brits on the continent.
-And in Spring 2025, a new type of travel document will be introduced – European Travel Information and Authorisation System (ETIAS).
+And in the last quarter of 2026, a new type of travel document will be introduced – European Travel Information and Authorisation System (ETIAS).

-This area functions as a single jurisdiction are a common visa-waiver policy for international travel purposes – something Brits no longer have the luxury of enjoying.
+This area functions as a single jurisdiction are a common visa-waiver policy for international travel purposes.

-Although this travel document is not currently in operation and no applications can be made got countries outside this zone – this guide summarises all you need to know about ETIAS.
+Although this travel document is not currently in operation and no applications can be made for countries outside this zone – this travel advice guide summarises all you need to know about ETIAS.

 What is ETIAS?

-Currently there is no electronic system that allows the EU to monitor visitors from countries who do not need a visa or waiver to enter the Schengen Zone.
-This is where the ETIAS is changing travel within the region from 2025.
+Currently there is no electronic system that allows the EU to monitor visitors from countries who do not need a visa or waiver to enter the ETIAS nations.
+This is where the ETIAS is changing travel within the region from 2026.

 In the words of the European Commission, it ‘resembles the U.S. Electronic System for Travel Authorization (ESTA)’ – and serves a very similar purpose.

-Although plans for ETIAS began in 2016, the system is expected to be fully operational in 2025.
+Although plans for ETIAS began in 2016, the system is expected to be fully operational in late 2026.

 Non-EU nationals who previously did not need a visa to travel to the Schengen Zone will now have to apply for a travel authorisation through the ETIAS system prior to their journey.